elliotchance/orderedmap/README.md

-Internally an `*OrderedMap` uses the composite type [map](https://go.dev/blog/maps) combined with a [linked list](https://pkg.go.dev/container/list) to maintain the order.
+Internally an `*OrderedMap` uses the composite type [map](https://go.dev/blog/maps) combined with a trimmed down linked list to maintain the order.

 ## Iterating